 completed an educator certification program in the U.S.

 PDE 338V Form - Only required if you have an

 active, professional level certificate from another U.S. state and two (2) years of successful classroom teaching experience.

 Test Scores - Official scores must be received directly (electronically) from the test vendor.
 See

 Certification Testing for further information on the tests required.

 English Proficiency Test - Non-U.S. citizen applicants educated solely in a foreign country where the primary and official language is not English must demonstrate proficiency in understanding and speaking the English language.
-An advanced-mid score is required on the American Council for the Teaching of Foreign Languages (ACTFL) English Language, Oral Proficiency Interview (OPI).
-Register for this test on the ACTFL website.
+An advanced-mid score is required on the American Council for the Teaching of Foreign Languages (ACTFL) English Language, Oral Proficiency Interview (OPI or OPIc).
+You may register for this test via the